Course reserves are books and other items being used for a current course. They have a loan period of two hours or one day.

-Submit course reserves requests to the library as soon as possible to allow adequate time for processing.
+Submit course reserves requests to the library as soon as possible to allow adequate time for processing or purchasing.

 If you have an assistant handling the preparation of your reserve lists, please give the copy of the previous list to her or him along with the guidelines below.

 Information on using copyrighted works, from the University of California.

 Reserves lists are processed in the order they are received.
 Those arriving late may not be processed in time for students to have access to the material when they need it.